NaturalHistoryMuseum/pylibdmtx/README.md

 The [pydmtx](https://sourceforge.net/p/libdmtx/dmtx-wrappers/ci/master/tree/python/)
 wrapper is stuck in Python 2.x-land.
-This `ctypes`-based wrapper brings `libdmtx` to 2.7 and to 3.4 or greater.
+This `ctypes`-based wrapper brings `libdmtx` to Python 2.7 and to Python 3.4 or greater.

 ## Installation

+The `libdmtx` `DLL`s are included with the Windows Python wheels.
-Install the `libdmtx` shared lib.
+On other operating systems, you will need to install the `libdmtx` shared library.

 On Mac OS X:

 ```
 brew install libdmtx